gmontoya2483/Shushme/README.md

 # ShushMe
 Demo Application which explains how to use the Google place API.
-The Demo and mos of the documentation are part of the **Udacity - Advance Android App Development** course.
+The Demo and most of the documentation are part of the **Udacity - Advance Android App Development** course.

 ## What is ShushMe

 ShushMe allows you to pick a set of locations using Google's Places API, it then creates geofences around those places and turns your device into silent mode if you enter any of them.
 Once the device exits again ShushMe turns your device back to normal (whatever ringer mode and volume you had before entering)

+## Content

+* PlacePicker
+* GoogleApiClient
+* Place
+* getPlaceByID
+* Geofencing
+* Permissions
+* Audio Manager

 ## Screenshots